aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## update

-It updates the document in the database
+Updates the document in the database.
+Conditional updates are also supported with the optional condition parameter.
-This api will overwrite current document with new document
+This api will overwrite current document with new document.

 ### Parameters

 *   `tableName`  The name of the table to update.
 *   `documentId`  The primary key of the document to be updated.
 *   `document`  The document to be inserted.
+*   `condition` **[string][1]?** Optional coco query condition of the form "$.cost<35" that must be satisfied for update to happen.
+See query API for more details on how to write coco query strings.

 ### Examples